 I know many adoptees who feel the same way.
 The forced adoption scandal in the 60s in Ireland where babies were taken from unwed mothers and 'sold' in return for a cash donation to the convent where mothers were working in what was basically slave labour.
 That not so many years ago in the UK the government set up a adoption targets for social workers who were rewarded for taking children from their mothers for the slightest of reasons, with funds running into millions a year.

 That mothers even today are coerced by shame and society to believe that their babies would be better off because just by having sex outside of marriage they are unfit mothers.
 And that's in what we call the developed world.
 I can't even begin to imagine the indescribable horror of children suffering neglect, maltreatment and abandonment because they were born the 'wrong' sex, or into poverty.
 I am not one of those children.

-I was relinquished after an extra marital affair, to well off middle class parents who wanted a child to complete their family.
-My adoption was rather commonplace, lacking in drama and on the surface of things, a success.
+I was relinquished after an extra marital affair, to well off middle class parents who wanted a child to complete their family (or rather they wanted their biological baby, and thought that adopting would induce my mother's fertility).
+Yes, my adoption was rather commonplace, lacking in drama and on the surface of things, a success.
 But the pain.
 The pain is still real.

 That I was an outsider.
-That I was special, chosen or any of the words which were used didn’t disguise the fact that I wasn’t with the person I needed most in the world.
-That I was wanted even loved by my adoptive parents, doesn’t mean anything to me.
-As a child I was cold in the face of their love.
-And today I’m angry at the society which tells me to be grateful.
+That I was special, chosen or any of the words which were used didn't disguise the fact that I wasn't with the person I needed most in the world.
+That I wasn't what my adoptive parents wanted because I wasn't really theirs.
+And as an adult, I'm angry at the society which tells me to be grateful.

 When I look at my children, I cannot imagine what it must be like to give up your child.
 Worse, that you have to become a person who can cope with giving up your child.
 You have to live with that all your life.
 All your life.
 Those mothers, they must have to lie an awful lot to themselves... just to avoid the pain every single day.